ian57/battery-gpicase/README.md

 # gpicase-battery
-a small programm to get the battery level on gpicase
+a small program to get the battery level on gpicase